sjvermeu/sjvermeu.github.io/content/pending/ownership-and-responsibilities-for-infrastructure-services.md

 and processes to quickly recover.
-A common focus area here is to recover from disasters (using so-called Disaster Recovery Procedures), and there are plenty of disasters to assess: data center failures, large Internet outages, ransomware or other cyberattacks, world-wide epidemic outbreaks, etc.
+A common focus area here is to recover from disasters (using so-called Disaster Recovery Procedures), and there are plenty of disasters to assess: data center failures, large Internet outages, ransomware or other cyberattacks, worldwide epidemic outbreaks, etc.

 **Quality assurance at all stages**